Fever in Adults (cont.)

 Cancer can cause fever in a variety of ways.
 Sometimes the tumor makes pyrogens, chemicals which cause a fever on their own.
 Some tumors may become infected.
 Tumors in the brain may prevent the hypothalamus (the body's thermostat) from properly regulating the body temperature.
 Many of the medications that a cancer patient takes can cause a fever.
 Finally, immune systems in cancer patients may be weakened, which makes them prone to various infections.

-Occasionally a very high body temperature can be reached when the body becomes overheated.
+Occasionally, a very high body temperature can be reached when the body becomes overheated.
 This condition is called hyperthermia.
 This often occurs with strenuous exercise or when the body is exposed to hot or humid weather.
 Certain drugs that alter a person's behavior may prevent that person from taking shelter from the heat.
 People with hyperthermia may be confused, lethargic, or even comatose.
 They may have an extremely high temperature and may not be able to sweat.
 Hyperthermia is treated differently than other causes of fever; it is a medical emergency.
 The affected person must be cooled immediately.

 Many people have medical illnesses that prevent their immune system (defense system) from working normally.
 This may make it easier for a fever-causing infection to invade their body.
 Depending on the illness, it may be difficult to find the source of the fever.
 A fever in a person with limited ability to fight off infection can be very dangerous.
 The collagen vascular diseases and autoimmune diseases (for example, systemic lupus erythematosus, rheumatoid arthritis, polyarteritis nodosa) may be associated with fever.
 Many diseases of the immune system produce fever, because of inflammation.

-Causes of a weakened immune system
+The following are causes of a weakened immune system:

 Any person with one of these illnesses or conditions and a fever should see a doctor or go to a hospital's emergency department quickly.
 It is important for the proper treatment to be started right away.
 Quick action may save the person's life.